-- 8. If, despite these actions, a conflict of interest arises between the private interests of a director and the duties and responsibilities of the director to the corporation, the director is expected to disclose the conflict of interest and resolve it in favour of his or her duties and responsibilities to the corporation. - 9.
-A director who has a conflict of interest must immediately bring this to the attention of the chair.
-A director who is unsure as to whether he or she has a conflict of interest must immediately disclose this to the chair.
-The chair will determine if a conflict of interest exists.
-Where the chair determines that a conflict of interest exists, or where the chair determines that no conflict of interest exists, the chair shall provide written notice to the director providing a brief summary of the facts marked "confidential and not for release". - 10.
-If the chair and the director agree that a conflict of interest exists, then the director shall abstain from participating in any matter affecting the conflict of interest.
+- 8. If, despite these actions, a conflict of interest arises between the private interests of a Director and the duties and responsibilities of the Director to the board, the Director is expected to disclose the conflict of interest and resolve it in favour of his or her duties and responsibilities to the board. - 9.
+A Director who has a conflict of interest must immediately bring this to the attention of the chair.
+A Director who is unsure as to whether they have a conflict of interest must immediately disclose this to the Chair.
+The Chair will determine if a conflict of interest exists.
+Where the Chair determines that a conflict of interest exists, or where the Chair determines that no conflict of interest exists, the Chair shall provide written notice to the Director providing a brief summary of the facts marked "confidential and not for release". - 10.
+If the Chair and the Director agree that a conflict of interest exists, then the Director shall abstain from participating in any matter affecting the conflict of interest.

-- 11. If the director disagrees, then the chair shall, at the earliest opportunity, place the matter on the agenda for discussion at a meeting of the directors. - 12.
-The director affected shall be given an opportunity to address the directors on the issue of whether a conflict of interest exists.
-All directors may participate in deliberations until such time as the other directors are satisfied that they are sufficiently informed of all applicable information.
-Prior to a final decision, the director shall leave the meeting.
-The remaining directors shall make a determination as to whether a conflict of interest occurred or exists. - 13.
-If the directors, after deliberation, determines that the director has a conflict of interest, it shall inform the director in writing. - 14.
-The minutes of the directors' meeting shall record, with reasons, whether the directors have decided that the director had a conflict of interest. - 15.
-If a director believes another director has a conflict of interest, that director must disclose this to the chair.
-The chair shall then meet at the earliest possible opportunity with the affected director. - 16.
-If the director agrees that there is a conflict of interest and agrees to step aside and not participate, the matter is concluded.
-If the director disagrees, then the chair shall, at the earliest possible opportunity, place the matter on the agenda for discussion at a meeting of the directors and the procedure shall comply with sections 11, 12 and 13.
+- 11. If the Director disagrees, then the Chair shall, at the earliest opportunity, place the matter on the agenda for discussion at a meeting of the Directors. - 12.
+The Director affected shall be given an opportunity to address the directors on the issue of whether a conflict of interest exists.
+All Directors may participate in deliberations until such time as the other Directors are satisfied that they are sufficiently informed of all applicable information.
+Prior to a final decision, the Director shall leave the meeting.
+The remaining Directors shall make a determination as to whether a conflict of interest occurred or exists. - 13.
+If the Directors, after deliberation, determines that the Director has a conflict of interest, it shall inform the Director in writing. - 14.
+The minutes of the Directors' meeting shall record, with reasons, whether the Directors have decided that the Director had a conflict of interest. - 15.
+If a Director believes another Director has a conflict of interest, that director must disclose this to the Chair.
+The Chair shall then meet at the earliest possible opportunity with the affected Director. - 16.
+If the Director agrees that there is a conflict of interest and agrees to step aside and not participate, the matter is concluded.
+If the Director disagrees, then the Chair shall, at the earliest possible opportunity, place the matter on the agenda for discussion at a meeting of the Directors and the procedure shall comply with sections 11, 12 and 13.

-17. Where a director
+17. Where a Director

-- a. intentionally refrains from declaring a conflict of interest and one exists; or - b. participates in a meeting where a conflict of interest exists; or - c. participates in a review of an Appeal Tribunal decision where a conflict of interest, bias or potential bias exists, the chair shall bring this to the attention of the directors at the next meeting where the director shall be permitted to address the other directors.
-The other directors shall be permitted to ask questions.
+- a. intentionally refrains from declaring a conflict of interest and one exists; or - b. participates in a meeting where a conflict of interest exists; or - c. participates in a review of an Appeal Tribunal decision where a conflict of interest, bias or potential bias exists, the Chair shall bring this to the attention of the directors at the next meeting where the Director shall be permitted to address the other directors.
+The other Directors shall be permitted to ask questions.

 Once all outstanding issues and questions have been dealt with then the issue is the decision.
-The director who is alleged to have the conflict of interest shall not participate in the decision and shall exit the meeting room.
+The Director who is alleged to have the conflict of interest shall not participate in the decision and shall exit the meeting room.